 Moving out onto hill tracks is a natural progression, but one that needs a bit of thought.
 I've reflected on a number of occasions on how well I'm prepared for the conditions when I ride past a group of winter hill walkers with their ice axes, big rucksacks, heavy boots etc, and I'm in my shorts, tights and trainers - as ever when you're out on natural trails it's very easy and quick to get over committed - so you need to continually appraise your situation.
 While letting the 5 year old out, you need to perhaps rein him or her in a bit just so you don't do something daft - an injury or major mechanical out here could be dangerous.

 The other peril to watch out for is frozen hubs - a water crossing low down may just be enough to soak an old hub and lead to the Pawls not engaging and turning your pride and joy into an expensive scooter.
 Bringing your back wheel indoors between rides can be a good idea in continually cold conditions - get it infront of a radiator and make sure it is completely dry before you take it out too - chainless rides are great fun, but not if you have a distance in the valley to do or some climbing.

 You'll notice from the Ochills picture that I invested in a pair of snow spike tyres (Schwalbe Ice Spikes) - expensive for a ride or two a year, but they get great traction in the mud down below, and snow up in the hills, and have the advantage of some traction on ice patches and provide a good excuse if you can afford them "well I need to use them now I've bought them!".
 Of course it is worth remembering that they don't make you stick to ice - just grip a little better! - You can also lower your tyre pressures to help grip.
 On snow surfaces there are few things to snakebike on, but a tubeless tyre will still leave you feeling a little more comfortable at really low pressures, and it's amazing how much grip you can get on snow with a good agressive tyre.

 If you've ever gone for a walk with a collie, you'll have had the experience of the excited dog running off down the track at full pelt, then returning excitedly a few minutes later, then disappearing ahead again continually.
 This is the experience two of us had trying to ride the Burma Road near Aviemore one winter with a third person who had ice tyres.
 While we were picking ourselves up again from being dumped on the floor, our spiked companion was up and down the track like a loon.
 Eventually we had to abandon the trip, blaming the shooting going on in the estate, but really we were just looking for an excuse.

-So Winter riding can be a great way to build your skills and confidence, can renew your excitement over a well known trail, and can be an adventure in the real sense of the world.
+So nightmare scenario aside - Winter riding can be a great way to build your skills and confidence, can renew your excitement over a well known trail, and can be an adventure in the real sense of the world.
 It takes a bit of preparation, and maybe a little (more) investment, but has a lot of rewards, not least arriving in the spring warmth all ready to go again, and not feeling like you're starting again when you hit your first hill of the year.
 And Let's face it piling into snowdrifts will never grow old either...